bbanting/budgettool/README.md

   - All records from all years are available but this way there isn't one ginormous file
   - Maybe use UserDict with custom `__iter__` and `__getitem__` methods?
 - make command names case-insensitive?
+- LineBuffer.true_height needs to account for numbering too